Written and Oral Statements

 - Verify references to titles and dates of United Nations events and conferences.

-Sign-up period for requests to make an oral statement: 16 January to 19 February 2014
+Sign-up period for requests to make an oral statement: January/February 2015.
+Exact dates will be provided later in the year.

 General discussion: Oral statements may be delivered during the general discussion by a limited number of NGOs in consultative status with ECOSOC subject to time availability.
 Preference will be given to NGOs speaking about the priority theme, on behalf of groups of organizations, caucuses, or coalitions.
 Instructions about the process will be communicated via e-mail to each NGO representative requesting to make a statement.